unkn0wn-root/resterm/README.md

 3. When the run finishes, move to the Compare tab and use the arrow keys (PgUp/PgDn/Home/End work too) to highlight any environment.
 Press `Enter` and the primary pane shows that environment, the secondary pane pins the baseline and you land in the Diff tab so Pretty/Raw/Headers all reflect selected ↔ baseline.
 4. Loading a compare entry from History gives the same experience even if you are offline.
 Resterm rehydrates the snapshots so you can keep auditing deltas without rerunning requests.

+For more info. about compare runs, see [docs/resterm.md#compare-runs](./docs/resterm.md#compare-runs).

 ## Tracing & Timeline

 - Enable per-phase network tracing by adding `# @trace` metadata to a request.
 Budgets use `phase<=duration` syntax (for example `dns<=50ms total<=300ms tolerance=25ms`).
 Supported phases mirror the HTTP client hooks: `dns`, `connect`, `tls`, `request_headers`, `request_body`, `ttfb`, `transfer`, and `total`.